mrajashree/HW4/README.md

 ```

 ##File IO
-On the new droplet, after installing docker, copy the Dockerfile from the repo in folder File_IO.
+On the new droplet, after installing docker, use the Dockerfile from the repo in folder File_IO.
 Contents of Dockerfile:
 ```
 FROM ubuntu:14.04